 Dr. Watkins passed away suddenly at age 51, in 1903, so he didn’t get to grade himself on his future sight.
 Let’s check in, one-hundred twelve years after his death and one-hundred fifteen years after his soothsaying, to see how he did.

-Cartoonists have made their attempts at predictions.
+Cartoonists (see below) have made their attempts at predictions.
 At least when they fail they look less pretentious than those calling themselves "futurists."

 Who in the world cares about the future?